mrfil/PowerGrid/_docs/Structure.md

 ## projects
 {: .content-subhead }

-The first page of your documentaion will be saved here.
-It does not need a date in front as posts but you should name it as the slug of your category or project.
+The subdivider pages of your documenatation will be saved here.
+Name these the same as the slugs of your categories.
+They will be displayed in the side bar in the order they are listed in _data/categories.yml.

-This is a very basic oberview of these folders.
-I recommend you read [Jekyll documentation](http://jekyllrb.com/docs/structure/) to understand it better.
+This is a very basic overview of these folders.
+I recommend that you read [Jekyll documentation](http://jekyllrb.com/docs/structure/) to understand Jekyll better.
 It's very easy and powerful.